Katie10sfeldt/githubTest/javascript.md

 *Javascript is a "weakly" typed language, because it does not to be incredibly specific.'*
 [See here for comparison to C](https://github.com/Katie10sfeldt/notes-repo/blob/master/js-c.md)

+## Day 8 - Basic Mathematical Operators

+In Javascript there are 5 common operators:

+1. Assignment operator - `var myVar = 5;`
+2. Addition
+3. Subtraction
+4. Multiplication
+5. Division

+# Addition

+Ex: `5 + 5`

+When the function is entered, it should return the sum.

+- Variables can be used as well. ex: `myVar + 10` or `myVar = myVar + 10`
+  - The second redefines the variable.

+- With addition, ONLY, if you were to say something like `5 + "hello"`, it would return `"5hello"`
+  - This can also combine 2 strings: ex. `"hello" + " world"` would return `"hello world"`

+# Subtraction

+See above, replacing `+` with `-`.

+# Multiplication

+Same format as above, using `*` as the action.

+- With regards to multiplying a number by a string, or string by a string (as seen with addition) the developer tools should return `NaN`, meaning "not a number".

+# Division

+Same format, using `/` to use division.